bingsyslab/360projection/README.md

 optional arguments:
   -h, --help  show this help message and exit
 ```
-config file is a json formatted.
+config is a json formatted file.
 A few example config files as well as a `config_template` have been provided in this repo.

 For example, to render an equirectangular image, example parameters can be found at `config_equi_render`, then run
 ```